World Bank chief calls for ending extreme poverty by 2030

 The World Bank’s board will consider a new country strategy for India next week that aimed to reduce poverty by an additional 300 million over the next several years.
 An estimated 50 million people were lifted out of poverty in India over the past five years.

+Economists have estimated the poverty rate for the developing world in 2012 at about 19 percent, representing about 1.1 billion people.
+That is down from 21 percent in 2010, or about 1.2 billion people.
+The overall poverty rate has been falling by about 1 percentage point a year from 1981 to 2010, according to World Bank data.

-The rise of countries like China, India and Brazil has lifted hundreds of millions of people out of poverty and pushed more into a new global middle class living between $2 to $10 a day, according to the World Bank and the United Nations.
+The rise of countries like China, India and Brazil has lifted hundreds of millions of people out of poverty, according to the World Bank and the United States.

-But most of the success in reducing poverty has been in China, while regions such as South Asia and sub-Saharan Africa still struggle.
-Fragile and conflict-ridden states, such as Afghanistan, are also still mired in poverty.
+But most of the success in reducing poverty has been in China, while regions such as South Asia and sub-Saharan Africa still struggle with high poverty levels.
+Fragile states, such as Afghanistan, are also still mired in poverty.

-World leaders have called for an end to extreme poverty, including U.S. President Barack Obama and Malawi’s new leader, Joyce Banda.

-The focus on poverty targets comes as a high-level panel crafts a new global development framework that will look beyond the 2015 U.N.
+The focus on poverty targets comes as a high-level panel is working on a new global development framework that looks beyond the 2015 U.N.
 Millennium Development Goals of halving global poverty and hunger.

-Kim called for bold action to tackle climate change and said the World Bank was working to strengthen its focus on the effects of climate change.

-To reach the 2030 poverty goal, Kim said, poorer regions such as South Asia and sub-Saharan Africa need sustained high growth rates and a sharp increase in job creation.
+To reach the 2030 goal, Kim said, poorer regions such as South Asia and sub-Saharan Africa need sustained high growth rates and increased job creation.
 The goal also relies on averting economic shocks such as sharp rises in food and fuel prices.

 “Economic growth is vital but we can’t assume that growth at the top will trickle down.
 We need to create the conditions that will guarantee that the poor participate in development,” Kim said.